matteobaccan/owner/README.md

         ...
     }

-In this case, *every property* will be loaded from all the specified URLs, and the first will prevail.
+In this case, for *every property* all the specified URLs will be queries, and the first resource defining the property will prevail.
-So, following logic will apply:
+More in detail, this is what will happen:

- 1. first, it will try to load the given property from ~/.myapp.config;
+ 1. First, it will try to load the given property from ~/.myapp.config;
     if the given property is found the associated value will be returned.
- 2. then it will try to load the given property from /etc/myapp.config;
+ 2. Then it will try to load the given property from /etc/myapp.config;
     if the property is found the value associated will be returned.
- 3. and as last resort it will try to load the given property from the classpath from the resource identified by the path foo/bar/baz.properties; if the property is found, the associated value is returned.
+ 3. As last resort it will try to load the given property from the classpath from the resource identified by the path foo/bar/baz.properties; if the property is found, the associated value is returned.
- 4. if the given property is not found of any of the above cases, it will be returned the value specified by the `@DefaultValue` if specified, otherwise null will be returned.
+ 4. If the given property is not found of any of the above cases, it will be returned the value specified by the `@DefaultValue` if specified, otherwise null will be returned.

-So basically we produce a merge between the properties files where the first property files overrides latter specified ones.
+So basically we produce a merge between the properties files where the first property files overrides latter ones.
-So, in the previous example, when a property is not specified in `~/.myapp.confing` then it can be loaded from `/etc/mya.config`.

-The `@Sources` annotation accepts system properties and/or environment variables with the syntax `file:${user.home}/.myapp.config` (this gets resolved by 'user.home' System property) or `file:${HOME}/.myapp.config` (this gets resolved by the$HOME environment variable).
+The `@Sources` annotation considers system properties and/or environment variables with the syntax `file:${user.home}/.myapp.config` (this gets resolved by 'user.home' system property) or `file:${HOME}/.myapp.config` (this gets resolved by the$HOME environment variable).
 The `~` used in the previous example is another example of variable expansion, and it is equivalent to `${user.home}`.

 ### IMPORTING PROPERTIES

-Additionally to the loading logic, you have another mechanism to load your properties into a configuration mapping interface.
-And this mechanism is to specify a [Properties][properties] object programmatically during `ConfigFactory.create()` invocation.
+You can use another mechanism to load your properties into a *mapping interface*.
+And this mechanism is to specify a [Properties][properties] object programmatically when calling `ConfigFactory.create()`:

-Example:

         public interface ImportConfig extends Config {